darktable-org/dtdocs/content/darkroom/processing-modules-and-pixelpipe/the-anatomy-of-a-module.md

 draft: false
 ---

-The basic element of image processing in darktable is a _module_.
-In order to process a raw image a number of modules act on the input image in sequence, each performing a different _operation_ on the image.
+The basic element of image processing in darktable is the _module_.
+In order to process a raw image a number of modules act on the input image in sequence, each performing a different _operation_ on the image data.

 Every processing module executes independently in a similar manner: